peterychuang/peterychuang.github.io/content/tech/2016-05-25-things-to-do-after-installing-arch-linux.md

 On my own machines, I've installed [Google fonts](https://aur.archlinux.org/packages/ttf-google-fonts-git/) and [Microsoft fonts](https://aur.archlinux.org/packages/ttf-ms-fonts/).
 If you need to deal with texts in non-Latin characters, you may need to install [some other fonts](https://wiki.archlinux.org/index.php/fonts).

-#### Install Gnome Tweak Tool
+#### Install GNOME Tweak Tool

-For Gnome Desktop user, Gnome Tweak Tool is a must.
+For GNOME Desktop user, GNOME Tweak Tool is a must.

 #### Install icon theme